helfertool/docs/source/development/environment.rst

 If you notice strange freezes of the Helfertool during development, it may try to put a message (i.e. a Celery task) into the queue.

-An easy way to run RabbitMQ is using Docker:
+An easy way to run RabbitMQ is using Podman/Docker:

 .. code-block:: none

+   podman run -d --rm --hostname helfertool-rabbitmq --name helfertool-rabbitmq -p 127.0.0.1:5672:5672 docker.io/rabbitmq
+   # or
    docker run -d --rm --hostname helfertool-rabbitmq --name helfertool-rabbitmq -p 127.0.0.1:5672:5672 rabbitmq

 Now start Celery: